Land0fChocolate/NewEmeraldRomHack/README.md

 	- Steven is back to being champion and Wallace back to being a gym leader.
 	- Prof Birch is chased by a Poochyena instead of a Zigzagoon.
 - Opponent Trainer parties have been updated.
+	- Gym Leaders have tougher teams, but are not unreasonale.
+You won't see them use Megas or legendaries or Roxanne using 6 Pokemon straight away.
 - New opponent Trainer classes like Street Thugs and Fairy Tale Girls.
 - Contests have been updated to take on the various changes.
 	- More Pokemon added to opponent lists, especially new Pokemon species.